Water Chemistry Water Chemistry — Can Pool Chlorine Damage Eyes? Safety Tips & Prevention

 Understanding Chlorine's Effects on Your Eyes

-Consider this a warning sign — that burning, stinging sensation in your eyes after swimming is your body's first defense against chlorine damage that could escalate if ignored.
+Consider this a warning sign — that burning, stinging sensation in your eyes after swimming usually means the water chemistry is off — most often chloramines or a pH imbalance — and it is easily corrected.
 The burning, red eyes you're experiencing are typically your body's way of telling you that something is off with your water chemistry - and it's usually fixable without professional help.

 The most common culprit isn't actually high chlorine levels, but rather chloramines - the byproducts created when chlorine combines with contaminants like sweat, oils, and organic matter.
 These chloramines are what create that strong "chlorine smell" and cause the worst eye irritation.